Bluedot-Innovation/documentation/docs/Point SDK/iOS/Push Notifications.md

 }
 ```

-These callbacks can be used to update the UI, trigger navigation, or perform application logic.
+These callbacks can be used to update the UI, app navigation, or perform other actions.
 The callback content can include standard notification content and custom data configured in **Canvas**.

 Complete Example
 ----------------